The USC Marshall Venture Fund invests and receives equity in ventures led by USC students, alumni, faculty, and staff. The mission of the fund is to:

 How it Works:

-- Under the guidance of USC faculty, staff, and investment experts, USC students interested in venture capital investing receive training on how to source deals, perform due diligence, evaluate potential investments, write investment memos, and manage portfolio companies;
+- Under the guidance of USC faculty, staff, and venture experts, USC students interested in venture capital investing receive training on how to source deals, perform diligence, evaluate potential investments, write investment memos, and manage portfolio companies;

-- A volunteer investment committee comprised of experienced investors from LA and Silicon Valley, and USC supporters, meet and make investment recommendations on the companies proposed by students; and
+- A volunteer investment committee comprised of experienced investors from Southern California and Silicon Valley meet and make investment recommendations on the companies proposed by students; and

-- The fund provides capital in exchange for convertible equity pursuant to the widely used SAFE documents.
-If an investment yields a profit (via liquidity event), then the returns go back into the fund for future investments, thereby making the fund evergreen.
+- The fund provides capital in exchange for convertible debt, convertible equity, or equity pursuant to the deal documents.
+When an investment yields a profit (via liquidity event), the returns go back into the fund for future investments, thereby making the fund evergreen.

 If you are interested in getting involved in the fund as a student, advisor, or donor, please contact email@example.com.
 If you are interested in pitching a USC-related venture for investment, please see eligibility criteria and proceed with the instructions.